ethowitz/cargo-subspace/README.md

 cargo install --locked cargo-subspace
 ```

-Alternatively, you may download release artifacts directly from GitHub.

 ## Configuration

 This tool is designed to be invoked directly by your editor.
 I've tested it with both VSCode and